-At thirty-two years old, I have been riding horses for twenty-seven years: almost ninety percent of my life.
+At thirty-four years old, I have been riding horses for twenty-nine years: almost ninety percent of my life.
 My drive to find horses to ‘be around’, began even prior to being able to sit in a saddle.
 Before I was allowed to ride, my parents had suggested that I write letters to a few neighbors who owned small farms close to our house.
 I left a hand written note on each of their doorsteps, asking if they could use an extra ‘set of hands’ to help with their horse’s care.
 Out of kindness, one neighbor called our home phone with a ‘yes.’
 The job provided my first lessons in horsemanship - cleaning stalls, filling water buckets, and grooming the horses.

 A few months later, my mother heard about a farm in a close-by neighborhood that offered riding lessons to children.
 After a visit to the farm, I received approval from my father and, using the small amount of money I had made on weekends polishing the neighbor’s brass mailboxes, started once a week riding lessons.
 From that point on I was hooked.